58% of people age 53 to 71 have estate planning documents that will help manage their estate in the event of POA after death.

 The law across all states dictates that power of attorney expires when the principal dies.
 However, expiration doesn’t take effect until the power of attorney is aware of the death of the principal.
 In practices, this means that they may continue to act on their behalf until they’re aware of the death.

 Following the expiration of the power of attorney, the executor of the state is responsible for legal and financial matters.
-Named by the will, the executor is bound by the provisions of that will.
+Named by the will, the executor is bound by the provisions of that is power of attorney good after death.

 So while a power of attorney represents a principal in life, the executor represents the principal in death.
 Though the executor is only required to follow the instructions laid out by the will.
 In the case there is no will, the intestate laws of that state decide the estate of the deceased.